yhuangsh/k8s/README.md

 - a0 is provisioned with 1 CPU, 0.5 GiB, (ecs.t5-lc2m1.nano)
 - m0, m1, m2, w0, w1, w2 are provisioned with 1 CPU, 1 GiB RAM (ecs.t5-lc1m1.small)

-- Make sure all the VMs are in one security group
+- Make sure all the ECS instances are in one security group
 - Mare sure the following ports are open within your clusters.
-Aliyun default only opens port 22, 80 and 433
+Aliyun by default only opens port 22, 80 and 433
   - TCP port 6443, this is for the Kubernetes API server
   - TCP port 6873 and UDP ports 6873/6874, these are for Weave Net pod network drivers

 - All nodes are provisioned with default/minimal settings for other resources (I/O, bandwidth, disk, etc.)
 - All nodes are running Ubuntu 16.04 LTS (Xenial)
-- All nodes must be in one region, but can spread across difference availability zones.
+- All nodes must be provisioned within the same region, but can spread across difference availability zones.
 This experiment puts master nodes on 3 different availablility zones

 This is the probably the cheapest possible configuration for this experiment.
 If you use these resources plus 4 public IPs, it'll cost you about 100 RMB for 1 week, about 3000 RMB for a year.
 As a comparison, if you use Aliyun's managed Kubernetes cluster with the same 3-master-3-worker setup with lowest possible configuration ecs.n1.medium (2 CPU, 4 GiB), it'll cost you about 2000 RMB per node a year, that's 12,000 RMB a year just for the VMs.
 Of course, how much workload can a 3000-RMB cluster take remains to be seen and will be covered by future experiments.
 My guts feeling is this is a good base and with Kubernetes you will be able to horizontally scale your cluster little by little